ida-arbeitszeit/arbeitszeitapp/docs/concepts.rst

 Accounts
 ---------

-The following accounts exist in the Arbeitszeitapp.
-See below for a list of allowed transfers between them.
+Seven different account types exist in our app.
+See :ref:`transfers-of-labor-time` for a list of allowed transfers between the accounts.

-* Each company has four accounts:

-   * **p**: Fixed means of production
-   * **r**: Liquid means of production
-   * **a**: Labor ("Arbeit")
-   * **prd**: The total product, debited at the start of each plan cycle by the sum of the P, R, and A values, and then increased back toward zero, item by item, as the finished product gets consumed.

-* **member**: Each member has an account for labor certificates.
+**p**

+*owner*: Company

+Each company has a "p" account ("Produktionsmittel" - means of production) where transfers related to the consumption or provision of "fixed means of production" are recorded.
+Fixed means of production are, for example, machines or buildings that wear out gradually and do not transfer their value to the product in one planning cycle all at once.

+**r**

+*owner*: Company

+Each company has a "r" account ("Rohstoffe" - raw materials) where transfers related to the consumption or provision of "liquid means of production" are recorded.
+Liquid means of production are, for example, raw materials that transfer their value to the product in one planning cycle all at once.

+**a**

+*owner*: Company

+Each company has an "a" account ("Arbeit" - work), where inflows and outflows of work certificates are recorded.

+**prd**

+*owner*: Company

+Each company has a "prd" account ("Produkt" - product), where quantities of planned and delivered products are recorded.
+When a productive plan gets approved, the total planned costs are debited from this account.
+As the finished product gets consumed and work certificates are spent for it, the account balance increases back toward zero, item by item.

+**member**

+*owner*: Member

+Each member has a "member" account where inflows and outflows of work certificates are recorded.
+Work certificates are credited when a company registers work and debited when the member consumes a product.

+**psf**

+*owner*: Social Accounting

-* **psf**: The PSF account is used to track hours credited to and debited from the public sector.
-It is used to cover the costs of public plans.
+The "psf" account (Public Sector Fund) is used to track hours credited to and debited from the public sector.
+In the current implementation of the app, there is one Social Accounting instance with one psf account.

+**cooperation**

+*owner*: Cooperation

-* **cooperation**: Companies can form cooperations.
-Each cooperation has an account that tracks the differences between the consumed cooperative (averaged) prices and the actual costs (see below).
+Each cooperation has an account that tracks the differences between the consumed cooperative prices (averaged) and the actual costs (see :ref:`cooperations` for details).

 Plans
 -----